Do you also wonder how much the Rome to Venice flight tickets cost?

 Which can!
 But how do you do that with...

 If you opt for a low-budget airline, you can often only take hand luggage with you or, for a fee, also larger suitcases.
-At Alitalia, you can still take great bags.
+However, at Alitalia, you can still take great bags.

 The problem is that you are stuck with suitcases.
 And that is not very nice if you want to stroll through Venice.
 In Venice, you can walk to most destinations, or you have to take an overcrowded vaporetto.
 Therefore, limit yourself to a backpack or one suitcase.
 Or skip Venice.